 As I entered the tiny Finborough Theatre I was impressed to see a thoroughly English set complete with lamppost, pub sign and Palladian veranda only with Arabic writing pinned to the walls and Persian jars on the shelves.
 However, after philosophising on the cleverness of turning Persia into England, but with the most subtle of allusions to the original setting, I realised that this was merely an attempt to make the set that was there for the Finborough’s other current show, Hangover Square, fit for purpose.

-It is a shame because, through all this, it was possible to see why Chu Chin Chow, though it feels primitive today, was once such a success.
-Clearly, it had fortune on its side in attracting troops on leave with its scantily dressed slave girls, but with the exotic dancing still packing a punch, one could see why it was considered so on the edge at the time.
-Similarly, the music was pleasing to the ear, and though most of the songs worked to a single theme, their references (to, for example, great lovers from history) were reasonably interesting.
+It is a shame because, through all this, it was possible to see why Chu Chin Chow, though feeling primitive today, was once such a success.
+Clearly, it had fortune on its side in attracting troops on leave with its scantily dressed slave girls, but with the exotic dancing still packing a punch today, one could see why it was so really on the edge at the time.
+Similarly, the music was pleasing to the ear, and though most of the songs worked to a single theme such as I Love Thee So, their references around this (to, for example, great lovers from history) were reasonably interesting.
 Similarly, by making much of the dialogue Shakespearean in style, it continued a great English playwriting tradition (even if it was totally unrealistic to hear such language in Persia).

-But the show could never have hoped to work on such a small stage as the Finborough’s (so good at many other things), and with such limited resources.
+But the show could never have hoped to work on such a small stage as the Finborough’s (so good for many other things), and with so limited a resource.
 It was unfortunate because many of the individual performances were strong.
 In particular, there was real chemistry between Will Barratt and Victoria Kruger as the lovers, Nur and Marjanah, with Kruger demonstrating a captivating voice and Barratt proving himself to be a true all-rounder (he was equally successful in playing Hasan’s henchman).

 I am certainly not opposed to semi-staged performances of this nature.
 Indeed, I recognise that when the budget and demand will always be limited, corners have to be cut if certain works are ever going to be seen again by an audience.
 But Chu Chin Chow’s record number of performances for a musical was only beaten by Salad Days nearly forty years later.
 For that reason alone, it deserved a better airing than it got here.